pH meters

 silver-based electrical wire suspended in a solution of potassium

-chloride, contained inside a bulb made from a very special
+chloride, contained inside a thin bulb (or membrane) made from a special

 suspended in a solution of potassium chloride.